stephan1373/eNMS/docs/source/base/installation.md

 - `truncate_logs`: (default: `false` with a `maximum_size` of `200000000`) This parameter
   determines whether to trim the logs of a service before saving them to the database if they exceed a certain size limit (`maximum_size`).
-- `connection_args`: These parameters are sent to the Netmiko or Scrapli connection handler before establishing the connection.
-To see which parameters are supported, you should check the Netmiko or Scrapli documentation.

 ### `database.json`
 The `setup/database.json` file contains database and schema configuration